tytydraco/yessleep/out/I_woke_up_this_morning_with_plastic_bag_in_my_hand_Now_I_couldnt_dispose_it.md

 I panicked.

 Instinct took over.
-I snatched the plastic bag and bolted.
+I dug frantically into the soil, ripping the bag free and bolted.
 Drops of blood spattered the ground behind me, marking every step.
 My heart pounded as if the sound itself were an alarm, screaming my guilt across the street.
 I did not look back.
 I did not want to hear another word from him, or see the disgust etched on his face.

 All I knew was I had to get away, the bag swinging at my side, binding me to it in ways I couldn’t untangle.
 What’s inside the bag?
 I won’t tell.

 Not yet.
 Not anyone.

-***
 Good thing I ran.
 If I had stayed, his voice would have drawn a crowd and I would have been trapped.

 I kept moving, faster, until the street swallowed me whole.
 The bag swung at my side, light yet impossibly heavy.
 I thought I saw droplets falling from its corner, dark stains hitting the pavement, but when I turned to check, the street behind me was clean.